agjell/sol-tutorials/setting-up-a-solana-devnet-validator.md

 ```
 That's it for accounts!

-## Create startup script and system services
+## Create startup script and system service

-To launch Solana I’m using a shell script that contains all the flags and options needed for my configuration (a “wrapper” script).
-The script is executed by the Solana service, which make sure Solana starts automatically on every system boot.
-Solana also calls upon a system tuner daemon, to make recommended adjustments to some system settings.
+To launch the Solana validator I’m using a shell script that contains all the flags and options needed for my configuration (a “wrapper” script).
+The script is executed by a system service, which ensures that Solana starts automatically on every boot and reboot.
+To ensure smooth validator operation I also have to do some necessary system tuning.
 Below I will take you through how I set all that up.

 ### Create wrapper script